Professional practice

 • Westpark v.
 Kingfisher Airlines Commercial Court [2008] EWHC 3233 (contractual payments; liability; choice of law).

-• Locke v.
-Kuwait Investment Office (“KIO”) (ET) (for KIO: State/diplomatic immunities: successfully settled).
+• Hard v.
+Kuwait Investment Office (“KIO”), Taylor v.
+KIO, Vithlani v.
+KIO, Locke v.
+KIO (ET) (for KIO: State/diplomatic immunities: successfully settled).

 HONG KONG COURT OF FINAL APPEAL: FG Hemisphere v.
-Congo & Others [2011] HKCFA 41 (landmark State immunity case; recognition and enforcement of ICC awards in Hong Kong on the basis of English law).
+Congo & Others [2011] HKCFA 41 (landmark State immunity case; recognition and enforcement of ICC awards in Hong Kong on the basis of the common law).

 BAHAMAS SUPREME COURT: STB & Bacon v.
 AG Bahamas (Government held in breach of the Constitution and Minister fined $150,000 for reading out private emails in Parliament; scope and application of parliamentary privilege); and SRG v.
 Public Utilities Commission & AG (Bahamas Supreme Court) (telecom regulation).